Crash of a Cessna 402A in Le Pin-la-Garenne: 10 killed

 Circumstances:

-The airplane departed RAF Portreath at 0811LT on an operation to Saint-Nazaire.
-Approaching the target, it was shot down by enemy fire and crashed.
-All three crew members became PoW.
+The airplane departed RAF Thurleigh on an operation to Saint-Nazaire.
+Approaching the target area, it was shot down by the German Flak and crashed 8 km from the city.
+Six crew members were killed and four others became PoW.

 Crew: